-And it came after reading some BS article from a “filmmaking guru” (who will remain unnamed here) talking about some old fuddy duddy way to make money in filmmaking.
+And the whole mess came after I read some BS article from a “filmmaking guru” (who will remain unnamed here) talking about some old fuddy duddy way to make money in filmmaking.

-The information was totally outdated and impractical for most filmmakers.
-And I dare say, the article further perpetuated the myth that I’ve heard many times… That all you gotta do is make a great movie, work with a distributor and let them handle the business stuff.
+The information was outdated, impractical and further perpetuated the myth that I’ve heard many times… That all you gotta do is make a great movie, work with a distributor and let them handle the business stuff.

 That sort of crap is responsible for creating a horrible epidemic among indie filmmakers.

 The epidemic is this: Most filmmakers never take time to learn how to make money in filmmaking!